kacole2/papappy/README.md

 # PAPappy
 -------------

-This is a rails project that will scrape the PA liquor website for the word "Pappy" "Van" & "Winkle".
+This rails app that will scrape the PA liquor website for the word "Pappy" "Van" & "Winkle".
 It will notify you via SMS if that word is found.
-There is also some disabled code that can notify you on online inventory changes.
-However, that doesn't work well because the use of load balancers may fire off a flurry of SMS messages.
+It will also scrape for the current inventory.
+With the use of Mechanize and Watir, the order process is automated to complete checkout based on inventory numbers.

 Things you need to know:

 * 2 Components:
-  - Web Front End that is dictated by the first id: 1
+  - Web Front End and SiteData is dictated by the first id: 1.
+This ID is created when the database is seeded.
-  - A task worker by 'clockwork' that does a reoccuring scrape every 30 seconds
+  - A task worker by 'clockwork' does a reoccuring scrape.
+The time can be customized in lib/clock.rb.

-* The current code is deployed on Cloud Foundry.
-If you want to deploy on Heroku, it will require the use of a Procfile and using the same command that is in the manifest.yml file
+* The current code base is deployed on Cloud Foundry.
+If you want to deploy on Heroku, it will require the use of a Procfile and using the same command that is in the manifest.yml file for 'clockwork'.
+In addition, this also requires multiple buildpacks.
+Watir uses phantomjs as a headless browser.
+Use this post [Heroku, Ruby on Rails and PhantomJS](https://github.com/edelpero/watir-examples/blob/master/watir_on_heroku.md) to deploy.
+No changes to PATH or LD_LIBRARY_PATH are required for Cloud Foundry.

 * This requires two containers or two dynos if running on Cloud Foundry or Heroku, respectively.
 Watch out for $.

 * Use the seed.rb file to seed the database for the first time.

+* If deploying to Heroku, create environment variables where necessary.
+If deploying to Cloud Foundry, utilize the [Figaro Gem](https://github.com/laserlemon/figaro) to host all your environment variables.

 More information can be found on [Creating a worker process on kendrickcoleman.com](http://kendrickcoleman.com/index.php/Tech-Blog/creating-a-worker-process-on-cloud-foundry-with-clockwork.html)